sugakoba/presto/UIUX.md

 If you only have one slide, you can't delete that slide.

 If the use is not logged in, then they can't create slides.

+Left and right arrow keys will not change slides when a modal is open.

 Efficiency:
 Our website is very minmal and straight forward.
 User can easily find the action they can